-Your doctor may suggest that you work with a physical therapist to learn an exercise program that works for you.
+Your health care provider may suggest that you work with a physical therapist to learn an exercise program that works for you.
 You may also try exercises such as walking, swimming, gardening, dancing, water aerobics or stretching.

-Parkinson's disease can disturb your sense of balance, making it difficult to walk with a normal gait.
+Parkinson's disease can disturb your sense of balance, making it difficult to walk with your usual gait.
 Exercise may improve your balance.
 These suggestions may also help:

 - Try not to move too quickly.